Michael Caplan, PA-C Program Director 954-593-2697

 To apply for the Certificate in Emergency Medicine Program, please visit Apply Now.

 A $200 seat deposit is required to reserve a seat in the program after receiving an acceptance letter.
-For additional infomation, please see Tuition and Fees.
+For additional information, please see Tuition and Fees.
+Please be advised that this certificate program is not available for federal student financial aid.

 At the completion of the Certificate in Emergency Medicine, students will have completed eighteen credit hours (6 courses each being 3 credit hours).
 Two courses will be offered each semester, so a student can complete this program in one year.